giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v10.1.1.md

 date: '2020-01-10T08:00:00+00:00'
 description: Release notes for AWS workload cluster release v10.1.1, published on 10 January 2020, 08:00
-title: workload cluster release v10.1.1 for AWS
+title: Workload cluster release v10.1.1 for AWS
 ---

 This Node Pools release fixes a problem with CoreDNS in clusters using custom